harfbuzz/harfbuzz/win32/README.txt

      for ICU (International Components for Unicode), which deprecated ICU LE.
      Requires the ICU libraries.

+DIRECTWRITE: Enable (experimental) DirectWrite platform shaper support,
+             requires a rather recent Windows SDK, and at least Windows Vista/ Server 2008 with SP2 and platform update.

 PYTHON: Full path to the Python interpretor to be used, if it is not in %PATH%.

 PERL: Full path to the PERL interpretor to be used, if it is not in %PATH%.